Political Science 3300

 Josiah

-Ober/Athenian Legacies: Essays on the Politics of Going On Together
+Legacies: Essays on the Politics of Going On Together (Princeton

 and Josiah

-homogeneous community, capable of engaging easily in solidaristic
+community, capable of engaging easily in solidaristic politics, is a

-politics, is a travesty in the case of Athens—and seriously
+travesty in the case of Athens—and seriously misrepresents the

 Full

-Chapter 1 - Josiah Ober/Athenian Legacies: Essays on the Politics of
+of Chapter 1 - Josiah Ober/Athenian Legacies: Essays on the

 Legacies: Essays on the Politics of Going On Together: (Recommended)

-How did the Athenians manage to go on together as an internally diverse
+Athenians manage to go on together as an internally diverse and

 ...
 Why did so many Athenians choose to subordinate their